google/WebFundamentals/src/content/en/updates/2018/10/background-fetch.md

   </tbody>
 </table>

-`backgroundFetch.fetch` returns a promise that resolves with a "background fetch registration".
+`backgroundFetch.fetch` returns a promise that resolves with a `BackgroundFetchRegistration`.
 I'll cover the details of that later.
 The promise rejects if the user has opted out of downloads, or one of the provided parameters is invalid.